stephen-rowan/nft-dao-genesis/meetings/24th-march-2021-nft-dao-general-meeting.md

 > Tyler Wales, Rich Kopcho, Sev, Dan Verowski
 >
 # The quest to get to market - [0.43](https://youtu.be/CHze97JVM8A?t=43) - Rich Kopcho
+> Opportunity to work with PSG Team at IOG
+>
+> Next few days to work through who can do what pieces of this framework
+>